-Now, note that if your nails are quite short, filing might be all it takes to repair your nail.
-However, if you have long almond-, oval-, stiletto-, or coffin-shaped nails and you’ve cracked one edge, you’ll want to file the jagged edge (as opposed to clipping) and move on to step two.
+Now, if your nails are quite short, filing might be all it takes to repair your nail.
+However, if you have long almond-, oval-, stiletto-, or coffin-shaped nails and you’ve cracked one edge, you’ll want to file the jagged edge (as opposed to clipping).

 Now that your nail is buffed and filed to perfection, it’s time to put your nail back together.
 “Apply a layer of clear polish and use a toothpick or tweezers to apply the tea bag to the nail while the clear polish is still wet,” Dunne instructs.
 Once dry, buff out any rough patches before moving on to the next step.